Middle East War in Bible Prophecy

 What of China?

 Later, at the sounding of the 6th trumpet, he may engage in another major war, this time a Middle East war.
-Recall that at the pouring out of the 6th bowl of wrath, the Euphrates dries up and provides a path for ‘the kings of the east‘ (Rev 16:12).
-Then at the 6th trumpet, demonic activity draws a massive army (200 million strong) and the resulting war kills a further third of mankind (Rev 9:13-21).
+Recall that at the pouring out of the 6th bowl of wrath, the Euphrates dries up and provides a path for ‘the kings of the east‘ (Revelation 16:12).
+Then at the 6th trumpet, demonic activity draws a massive army (200 million strong) and the resulting war kills a further third of mankind (Revelation 9:13-21).
 In total perhaps half of mankind die as a result of these end time wars.

 Some speculate that this battle involves China (as in ‘kings from the east’), link.
 As of 2012, the Chinese People’s Liberation Army (PLA) was the largest army in the world (2.3m) with increasing hi-tech weaponry.
 Between 2007-2016 Chinese military spending increased by 118 percent compared with a decrease of 5 percent for the USA, BBC World News.

-The “Battle of Armageddon”
+The so-called “Battle of Armageddon”

 - half of the city of Jerusalem is captured